SanjayBinayak/my-slack-bot/README.md

 To host your Slackbot 24/7 for free on the Hack Club Nest Debian server, follow these production setup steps:

 ### 1. SSH & Prerequisite Setup
-Log into your Nest container:
+Log into your Nest container(you have to request to use Nest first):
 ```bash
 ssh root@your-nest-domain-or-ip
 ```